TagBox - Data Shaping

 Search and Filter Data

+When a user enters text in the edit box, the TagBox searches for this text, filters items based on the search string, and highlights matches.
 Users can use special characters to create composite criteria.
-Refer to the following section for additional information: Search Syntax.
+Refer to the following section for more information: Search Syntax.

-- SearchFilterCondition — Specifies the search and filter condition (Contains, Equals, or StartsWith).
+- SearchFilterCondition — Specifies the search and filter condition (Contains/Default, Equals, or StartsWith).

-- SearchTextParseMode — Specifies how the component combines words into the search query.
-If search text contains multiple words separated by spaces, words can be treated as single or individual conditions.
+- SearchTextParseMode — Specifies how the component combines words in the search query.
+If the search text contains multiple words separated by spaces, words can be treated as single or individual conditions.
 The GroupWordsByAnd, GroupWordsByOr, and ExactMatch modes are available.

 - SearchEnabled - Specifies whether the component can search text in cells of the current column.